Log in

 Parimi said that when Social Table’s sales team was less than 20 people, the entire team would “run out” and go take shots at a local bar for every 20 deals closed.

-Similarly, Richardson took the entire office out to lunch each time his team met their objective.
+Similarly, Richardson took the entire office to lunch each time his team met their objective.

 5. Add some fun

-Giving your sales contests a fun or novel angle isn’t necessary — but it’s definitely a great way to make your salespeople more gung-ho and show them that you care about more than profits.
+Giving your sales contests a fun or novel angle isn’t necessary, but it’s definitely a great way to make your salespeople more enthusiastic and show them that you care about more than profits.

 So, rather than just calling it a “sales contest,” have a theme.
 A sports-related theme, like a March Madness or Super Bowl bracket, is usually a hit, but you can also tie your contests to the season or a company-specific tradition.